Salem Lake is closed for all boating activities due to abnormally low temperatures and ice formation.

 Salem Lake has been called the hidden diamond in the city of Winston-Salem.
 Located minutes away from downtown Winston-Salem, Salem Lake offers a 365-acre lake with a 7-mile trail that offers a scenic view of the lake at all times.

-The Lake staff can also furnish you with your North Carolina Boat Registration and North Carolina Fishing License.
-Lake and Trail close 30 minutes before Park closes.
+The lake and trail close 30 minutes before the park closes.
 Please be off the lake and the trail so the park can be closed properly.
+Check the Trail Users Information page for more information.

-Caution: Feeding the water fowl may be harmful to their health.
-DO NOT feed the ducks or the geese.
+Do not feed the ducks or geese.
+Feeding the water fowl may be harmful to their health.

 Check out our #TBT videos on Facebook!